Three Rivers Fibershed Board

 Three Rivers Fibershed relies on a small but mighty board of directors to oversee and conduct the work for all aspects of our growing non-profit organization.
 Our board is made up of shepherds, fiber enthusiasts, and individuals with professional skills and a desire to support and grow our organization.
 The board of directors is entirely volunteer run and acts through consensus decision making.
 We currently meet monthly on the second Monday of each month from 6:00-7:30 pm (Central Time).

-If you are curious about getting more involved with Three Rivers Fibershed but are unsure if joining our board of directors is right for you, please reach out to us at hello@threeriversfibershed.org.
-We would love to talk with you more about our open positions and opportunities for involvement.
+If you are curious about getting more involved with Three Rivers Fibershed, please reach out to us at hello@threeriversfibershed.org.
+We would love to talk with you more about opportunities for involvement.